 Of the nearly 100 designers that ultimately associated with the Glasgow School, the majority were women.
 Charles Rennie Mackintosh was always considered the figurehead of the movement, but the contributions of the Macdonald sisters and other women designers were equally important in establishing the distinctive Glasgow School style.
 The women designers of the movement tended to be even more daring than their male counterparts, and they were especially interested in exploring the artistic potential of fairytale imagery and taking an emotional approach to symbolism.

 The Glasgow Girls helped inject traditionally feminine elements—like floral motifs and organic forms—into more masculine designs—like rigid linear and angular forms.
-This unexpected yet effective mixture of aesthetics and inspirations is part of why the Glasgow Style was so popular and influential.
+This unexpected yet effective mixture of aesthetics and inspirations is part of why the Glasgow School was so popular and influential.
 By utilizing the contributions of women artists, Charles Rennie Mackintosh was empowered to create a movement that appealed to diverse audiences around the world.

 Charles Rennie Mackintosh’s International Influence